Funeral planning trends that may surprise you

 1. Cremation is on the rise

-The National Funeral Directors Association (NFDA) reports over half of Americans chose cremation over burial in 2016, and it expects more people to do so in the future.
-In fact, NFDA expects cremation trends will become the rule by 2035, when they predict almost 80% of funerals will center around cremation.
+The National Funeral Directors Association (NFDA) estimates that over half of Americans now choose cremation over burial, and it expects more people to do so in the future.
+In fact, NFDA expects cremation trends will become the rule by 2040, when they predict almost 80% of funerals will center around cremation.

 Another alternative is water cremation, which uses a liquid solution to decompose the body, instead of flames.
 The option is eco-friendlier because it reduces carbon dioxide released into the air by traditional cremation.
 Plus, the bereaved still receive the remains to do with as they wish.